envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Functions should do one thing
+##### Does each function do only one thing?

 A fundamental principle of clean code is that functions should have a single responsibility.
 This makes them easier to understand, test, and maintain.

 **Reference**: